jphalimi/PythonForMIC/Doc/glossary.rst

    2to3
-      A tool that tries to convert Python 2.x code to Python 3.x code by handling most of the incompatibilities which can be detected by parsing the source and traversing the parse tree.
+      A tool that tries to convert Python 2.x code to Python 3.x code by handling most of the incompatibilites which can be detected by parsing the source and traversing the parse tree.

       2to3 is available in the standard library as :mod:`lib2to3`; a standalone